benjaminsampica/bensampica.com/content/post/azsqlbicepefcore/index.md

 ## Auditing (Optional)

-I don't think auditing is optional (duh), but I left this part out of the rest of the Bicep because everyone has vastly different needs and use cases for auditing.
+I don't really think auditing is optional but I left this part out of the rest of the Bicep because everyone has vastly different needs and use cases for auditing.
 However, the following should be able to get you started

 ```bicep